mannainsect/manna_mind_installation/README.md

-# manna_mind_installation
-Manna MIND installation scripts
+# Manna Insect MIND installation scripts
+These scripts are needed to install Manna MIND to an embedded linux computer

+Contact Manna Insect team for more information